In Utero: Marketing and sales

 To avoid over-hyping the album, DGC Records took a low-key approach to promoting In Utero; their head of marketing told Billboard before the album's release that they were planning a campaign similar to that of Nevermind, and the label would "set things up, duck, and get out of the way".
 The label aimed its promotion at alternative markets and press, and released the album on vinyl as part of this strategy.
 In contrast to Nevermind, DGC did not release any of In Utero's singles commercially in the United States.
 DGC sent promo copies of the album's first single, "Heart-Shaped Box", to American college, modern rock, and album-oriented rock radio stations in early September, but did not target Top 40 radio.
 The band was convinced that In Utero would not be as successful as Nevermind.
 Cobain told Jim DeRogatis, "We're certain that we won't sell a quarter as much, and we're totally comfortable with that because we like this record so much."

-In Utero was released on September 13, 1993, on vinyl record and cassette tape in the United Kingdom, and on September 14 on vinyl in the United States, with the American vinyl pressing limited to 25,000 copies."In the Works: Pearl Jam on Vinyl ".
-Entertainment Weekly.
-October 15, 1993.
-Retrieved August 29, 2012.
-It was issued on CD in the U.K. on September 14, and in other formats on September 21.
+In Utero was released on September 13, 1993, on CD, vinyl record and cassette tape in the United Kingdom, and on September 14 on vinyl in the United States, with the American vinyl pressing limited to 25,000 copies.
+It was issued on CD and in other formats on September 21 in the US.
 European and Australian versions of In Utero released that same month included "Gallons of Rubbing Alcohol Flow Through the Strip" as a hidden bonus track, with a sticker on the cover reading "Exclusive International Bonus Track", although the booklet referred to the song as a "Devalued American Dollar Purchase Incentive Track".
 According to Novoselic, DGC did not want the European version to compete with the US version, and so added the extra track.